What's the difference between variable definition and declaration in JavaScript?

 Code examples demonstrating hoisting and re-declaration/re-assignment behaviors.

-.
+let and const over var.
 They provide better control over variable scope and prevent common errors related to hoisting and accidental re-declarations, leading to more predictable code.